-Last year, members of Westminster Healthy Streets, London Living Streets and some local residents and business owners were discussing how Soho could be less dominated by motor traffic and an even better place to live, work and visit.
-We are now called the Low Traffic Soho group and we would love more local members!
+A new group called Soho Streets for People (previously Low Traffic Soho) began meeting in 2020, made up of people who live and/or work in Soho, supported by Westminster Healthy Streets and London Living Streets.
+We've been discussing how Soho could be less dominated by motor traffic and an even better place to live, work and visit.
+We would love more local members!
 Email email@example.com to find out more and get involved.

 Soho's well-loved streets are characterful and diverse.
 Its small area and narrow streets lend it a friendly, human scale - but are often choked with traffic.
 Here are some of the problems:

 - The volume of motor traffic and the size of vehicles using Soho’s narrow streets cause stress, danger and pollution